navigation bar

 General Description

-Sourcing from its headwaters in Pontotoc County, it flows down through western Johnson County where the Blue River takes in the waters of Little Blue Creek just southeast of Connerville.
+In Johnston County the Blue River takes in the waters of Little Blue Creek just southeast of Connerville.
 The river begins to widen starting at E 1790 Road a few miles southeast of Connerville, then flows generally south into the Blue River Wildlife Management Area, a state-managed preserve with camping, hiking and river access between SH 7 and E 1890 Road just below Cheadle Falls.
-From there, teh Blue River flows southward into Bryan County and its confluence with teh Red River.
-Private property issues limit paddling to the area within the Blue River WMA, so most of the river should be considered off-limits unless advance permission for appropriate landowners has been secured.
+From there, the Blue River flows southward into Bryan County and its confluence with the Red River.
+The WMA includes nearly parallel river roads and access points, as well as campsites, that make the river accessible to paddlers, anglers and hunters who enjoy this gorgeous part of Oklahoma where tree-lined river banks and rock outcroppings are prominent.

 Unfortunately, you need to be able to get to the Blue right before, during or right after it peaks following a major rainfall event in order to have adequate flow for enjoyable paddling.
-You can, however, enjoy excellent trout fishing on the river, as it is stocked between November and May.
-Its close proximity to Oklahoma City, Tulsa and the Dallas-Fort Worth area make the Blue River a prime destination for area paddlers when it rains in or near Johnson County.
+This is definitely NOT a low-water run, so be sure there is adequate flow before going.
+The river is one of only a few undammed streams in Oklahoma, so all of its flow comes from rain run-off or the outflow of springs and the Arbuckle Simpson Aquifer.
+In low water conditions there are many fluted channels, boulder gardens and non-navigable ledges that will make you walk and carry or drag a boat, and finding the best channel is not always easy.
+At navigable levels this channel can be tricky and potentially dangerous with its Class II to III drops.
+You can, however, enjoy excellent fishing on the river almost any time of the year, and it is well known for its populations of smallmouth, spotted, and largemouth bass, crappie, catfish, long ear, redbreast, redear, and green sunfish, as well as trout, which are stocked in the river at the Blue River Fishing Area north of Tishomingo, making it a designated Oklahoma trout stream between November 1 and March 31.
+Its close proximity to Oklahoma City, Tulsa and the Dallas-Fort Worth area make the Blue River a prime destination for area paddlers when it rains in or near Johnston County.
 You will need strong intermediate or higher level whitewater skills, and owing to the remote nature of the surrounding area both swiftwater rescue and First Aid skills would be valuable assets.

 Location

-Johnson County, Oklahoma, just northeast of Lake Texoma and north of Durant.
+Johnston County, near Connerville, Oklahoma, just northeast of Lake Texoma and northwest of Durant, west of Atoka, northeast of Tishomingo and Ardmore, and southeast of Davis and Sulphur.
 Dallas is about 150 miles to the south.

 Distance from major cities